 Regular participation is strongly encouraged at all weekly meetings, days of prayer and community service events.
 Attendance is viewed as a commitment to the process.
 Please feel free to discuss any attendance conflicts with one of the RCIA team members.

 You will be paired with a sponsor to help you throughout the initiation process.
 Sponsors are fully initiated Catholics chosen from the St. John community.
 Spouses or fiancées may assist the participant, but are not encouraged to act as their sponsor.
 The RCIA team is always available to answer questions and to select your sponsor.

 Those who seek the sacrament of Baptism may choose a godparent in addition to their sponsor.
 Details will be explained during the process.

 When does the process start?

 Those curious about the Catholic faith are encouraged to begin exploring this process whenever they feel so moved.
 Timing of the process and reception of sacraments is always geared toward your readiness to move forward through the process.
-The majority of candidates for the sacraments traditionally begin this process in the fall, moving toward receiving the sacraments at Easter, but we welcome you to begin this process at any time.
+We welcome you to begin this process at any time.